Turkish high-speed YHT train

 Option 1, Istanbul to Izmir by YHT & sleeper train

-With the start of high-speed YHT trains between Istanbul and Eskisehir you can once again take an evening train from Istanbul to Eskisehir and pick up the air-conditioned sleeper train to Izmir with private 1 & 2 berth sleepers.
+You can take an evening train from Istanbul to Eskisehir and pick up the air-conditioned sleeper train to Izmir with private 1 & 2 berth sleepers.
 It's a very affordable, time-effective and comfortable way to make this journey.
+Or travel by day to enjoy the scenery, this requires an overnight stop in Eskisehir in the southbound direction, but can be done in one day northbound.

 Istanbul ► Izmir